Home

 ca. 1879 - 53 x 72 cm - Pastel and ink on cream-coloured wove paper mounted on canvas

-Provenance: Berson/Museum/•Catalogue Raisonné Edgar Degas
+Provenance: Berson/Museum/•Catalogue Raisonné Edgar Degas/Newspaper reports from 1879

 No. 66 - École de danse.